Avi Wallerstein

 Avi Wallerstein is a Canadian ophthalmologist and laser eye surgeon who specializes in surgical vision correction, also termed refractive eye surgery.
 He practises in Montreal and Toronto.
-In 2001, he co-founded LASIK MD with Mark Cohen.
-LASIK MD is Canada's largest provider of laser refractive surgery, performing over 60,000 procedures a year.
-He is one of only 14 certified CLasik instructors in North America.
+In 2001, he co-founded Lasik MD with Mark Cohen.
+Lasik MD is Canada's largest provider of laser refractive surgery, performing over 60,000 procedures a year.
+He is one of 14 certified CLasik instructors in North America.

 Education

 Wallerstein studied physiology at McGill University in Montreal, Quebec and completed his Doctor of Medicine degree (MD) at Queen's University in Kingston, Ontario, Canada.
 He then specialized in ophthalmology (FCRSC) at McGill University in Montreal where he received his Royal College of Canada certification.
 He went on to complete his post-doctoral fellowship training in corneal transplantation, cataract surgery and laser refractive surgery from Cornell, North Shore University Hospital and New York University, in New York City, USA.
 Wallerstein is a fellow of the Royal College of Physicians and Surgeons of Canada (FRCSC) and is a member of the American, European and International Societies of Refractive Surgery as well as the American Academy of Ophthalmology.